Skip to main content

 College League

-The Chris Brasher College League consists of four races during the Michaelmas and Lent terms: Freshers’ 5k, Cuppers, Coldham’s Common and the West Cambridge 5k.
+The Chris Brasher College League (currently) consists of two races during Michaelmas term: Freshers’ 5k and Cuppers.
 Since 2004, the league has been named after Chris Brasher, one of the greatest athletes ever to run for Cambridge.
 Chris studied at St John’s College and won gold in the steeplechase at the 1956 Olympic Games in Melbourne.
 He sadly died on 28th February 2003, but having also founded the London Marathon, his legacy remains.

 Freshers’ 5k